 Not a Fan

-I really believe that we, and all churches, need to have this discussion we are having because you can’t be a disciple without being a believer.
+The truth is that you can’t be a disciple without being a believer.
 But, you can be a believer and not a disciple.
 You can say all the right things, do all the right things, and still not follow and imitate Jesus.

-This is such a powerful piece of Scripture that I think is easy to just kind of gloss over.
-Have you ever taken the time to really think about what Jesus is saying here.
-He is saying that the most important thing we can do with our lives is to love God with everything we have.
-This morning I want us to finish our series by looking at some ways that we can be more passionate in our relationship with God.
+This morning I want us to camp out in this text and consider what Jesus is saying here.
+His is pretty clear and plain when He says the most important thing we can do with our lives is to love God with everything we have.
+This is His call to be more passionate in our relationship with God.

 Followers Love God with all their heart

 It’s interesting that when Jesus lays out the most important commandment He starts with loving the Lord with all of your heart.
-I imagine that’s because He knew that our affections determine our longings.
-God created us to be passionate people.
-Your heart contains powerful emotions that steer your life.
+I appreciate that the Passion Bible translates this phrase as every passion of your heart.
+Jesus starts here because He knew that our affections determine our longings.
+God created us to be passionate people and our passions steer our lives.
 Think about the things we invest our time and energy into.
 What are your hobbies, interests, and relationships?
 If we want to see where our affections lie, we have to figure out what occupies our time, what motivates our actions, what things do we seek out to find fulfillment.

 But does that mean that love has no feeling?
 Imagine a husband who loves his wife.
 He will do anything he can for her.
 He will make any sacrifice necessary.
 But he doesn’t have any feelings for her.
 He doesn’t get excited when she walks into the room.
-He doesn’t laugh with her and he doesn’t cry with her.
+He doesn’t laugh with her or cry with her.
 There’s no feeling, no emotion, just a commitment.
-Would you really call that love?
-I think all of us would agree that there’s something missing.
+Would you really call that love or is something missing?

 Followers are called to Love the Lord with all of our souls.

-When we love God with our souls we make Godly choices.
-Our lives are the sum of the choices we make.
-Plain and simple.
-Our choices show what we are committed to and they reflect our core values, defining us and displaying our lifestyle before the world.
+Jerrie Barber used to tell me, Love is not a feeling you get when you get a feeling that you never felt before.
+Love is an action.
+When we love God with all of the energy of our being we make Godly choices.
+You understand that your lives are the sum of the choices you make.
+We are not five year olds who try to explain our bad behavior by what someone else made us do, or made us feel.
+Mature and well adjusted people understand the truth that our choices show what we are committed to and they reflect our core values, defining us and displaying our lifestyle before the world.

-We do what we value.
-If we treasure our relationship with the Lord our choices will simply mirror the treasure.
+We do what we value most.
+I can want a healthy body and I can want a Big Mac, but you will see what I value most when you see where I eat lunch.
+If we value our relationship with the Lord that will be seen in the choices we make.
 We spend our time doing what we treasure.
 We spend our money doing what we treasure.
-The way we are entertained and who our friends are all demonstrate if we love God with all our soul.
+The way we are entertained and how we spend our time and money all tell the truth about whether we love God with all the energy of our being.

 Thirdly we are called to Love God With Your Mind

-Have you ever done something so many times that you can now do them without much thought?
-There have been times that I have left the building to go home, and once I’m home I can’t remember stopping at the red light or turning into the subdivision.
-The drive home is so familiar that I kind of turn on the autopilot.
+Jesus says we are to love God with every thought that is within you.
+And while that sounds great, the truth is that there are a lot of things I can do without much thought.
+I have only lived in my house for 5 months and there has already been times when I have left the building to go home, and once I’m home I can’t remember passing the High School or turning into the subdivision.
+The drive home is become so familiar that I kind of turn on the autopilot.
 I have become so familiar with the drive that I coast right through it because I have it all figured out.

-A. W. Tozer once said, What comes into our minds when we think about God is the most important thing about us.
-Love includes a deep knowledge, not a blind faith.
+Love God with every though includes a deep knowledge, not a blind faith.
 Knowing truth and loving God are deeply connected.
 Jesus is the Truth.
 As our mind grows in the knowledge of Jesus we are liberated to love Him more.

 Finally we are called to love God With All our strength

 We read in 1 John 3:18 Dear children, let us not love with words or tongue but with actions and in truth.
-To love the Lord with all our strength means to love Him with reckless abandon out of simple devotion.
+Loving the Lord with all our strength is to love Him with reckless abandon out of simple devotion.
 We are called to love Him with our resources, our abilities and our time.
 We are called to serve Him by giving a cup of cold water to those in need, feeding the poor, visiting the sick, spreading His joy and peace.
-We need to understand that it is a privilege to love the Lord with all our might, with a reckless abandon expressed in a sold out life.
+We need to understand that it is a privilege to love the Lord with a reckless abandon expressed in a sold out life.

 God has blessed each and everyone of us with tools, that we can use to love Him by loving the people that He loves.
 Loving God with our strength is wrapped up in service, and helping other people become His people.
 By being available to be used by God.
 This is a practical love that is expressed in acts of service.